DannyBen/pretty_trace/README.md

 require 'pretty_trace/enable-trim'
 ```

-If you prefer to have more control,you can use configure these settings
+If you prefer to have more control, you can use configure these settings
 manually:

 ```ruby